Philosophy & Overview

 What “other people” mean to “us”

 First person plural has been construed as [speaker] + [group], or in languages with inclusive plurals, [speaker] + [addressee] + [group].
-Using evidence from Ojibwe agreement and pronominal morphology, I show that a reconceptualization of first person plural is necessary, such that plurality is implied by the combination of [speaker] + [proximate] rather than represented as a feature.
-This differs from second and third person plurals, which utilize the group feature.
+Using evidence from Ojibwe agreement, pronominal morphology, and the obviation system, I show that a reconceptualization of first person plural is necessary to account for certain corners of pronominal systems: rather than being represented as a feature such as [group], plurality is implied by the combination of [speaker] + [obviative].
+In Ojibwe, first person plural is shown to differ from second and third person plurals, which utilize [group].
 I link this argument to morphological universals in person marking and the associative plural generalization.

 Limiting gender: restrictions on gender specification and interpretation